ICPSquad/Documentation/README.md

   decentralized applications.
 ---

-# 👋 Welcome to the squad!
+# 👋 Welcome to dSquad!

 dSquad is a contributor-run community with aspirations to eventually convert into a DAO.